Radical Axis (studio): Overview

 Radical Axis was founded in 2000 by Scott Fry, who became an animator on the series Aqua Teen Hunger Force.

 "Rhett Danielson" (played by writer/comedian Nick Gibbons) interviews studio CEO, Scott Fry in Radical Axis Presents Radical Axis Presents.

 Specializing in animation and design for episodic and commercial projects, the studio also provides turnkey production services that include the creation, execution, and delivery of broadcast ready content.
 For Freak Show, Radical Axis handled all aspects of production, from initial audio records, designs and storyboards to the final delivery of the master.

 The studio was profiled in a 1940s-style mockumentary short, "Radical Axis Presents Radical Axis Presents", that appeared as a Special Feature on the Aqua Teen Hunger Force Volume 6 DVD.
 Radical Axis has also been praised by comedian and Freak Show creator/writer, David Cross, who said, "Radical Axis is to animation what the Gutenberg Bible is to publishing.
 In short, one of the most significant, groundbreaking inventions in history that will move us forward and out of these dark ages.
 That, and they're funny too."

 In addition to its work in episodic television, the studio has also provided animation, motion graphics, and design services for hundreds of commercial projects for companies such as Chuck E. Cheese, Earthlink, Cheetos, and L'Oreal.

 On 30 September 2021, Radical Axis, Inc. was officially dissolved by the Georgia Secretary of State.
-The company's former website is defunct and its principal office at 666 9th Street Northwest in Atlanta is unoccupied.
+The company's website is defunct and its principal office at 666 9th Street Northwest in Atlanta is unoccupied.